AmosEgel/smuthi/README.rst

 Konstantin Ladutenko (MPI support, numerous additions and improvements for a smooth user experience, correction of bugs)

-We thank Adrian Doicu, Thomas Wriedt and Yuri Eremin for allowing us to use their NFM-DS Fortran code, and Ilia Rasskazov as well as Fabio Mangini for bug reports and useful comments.
+We thank Adrian Doicu, Thomas Wriedt and Yuri Eremin for allowing us to use their NFM-DS Fortran code, Ilia Rasskazov as well as Fabio Mangini for bug reports and useful comments and Håkan T Johansson for making his pywigjxpf software availible through PyPi and also under Windows.

 For a guide how to install and use the software, see the `documentation <http://smuthi.readthedocs.io>`_.